hardwario/docs/chester/developer-tools/command-line-tools.md

 :::caution

-Currently, you have to update the codec manually when you update the CHESTER firmware.
-In the LTEv2 stack, CHESTER will send the codec itself.
+In the Cloud v2, CHESTER will send the codec itself.
+You don't need to follow this step anymore.

 :::